tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The reason for this is *O*(n<sup>2</sup>) suggests that the rate of growth of function is determined by n<sup>2</sup> where *n* is the number of people on the network.
 Thus, the addition of a person exponentially increases the time taken to disseminate the information on the network while traditional consensus protocols require everyone to communicate with one another- making it a laborious process. [[18]]

-Now despite assuming a synchronous network; which is susceptible to the DoS attacks, as noted by Dr Emin Gün Sirer, the new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements"
+Despite assuming a synchronous network, which is susceptible to the DoS attacks, this new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements". [[18]]

 ### PARSEC

 PARSEC is a byzantine fault tolerant consensus algorithm possessing **weak synchrony** assumptions (highly asynchronous, assuming random delays with finite expected value)

-Similar to Hashgraph, it has no leaders, no round robin, no proof of work and reaches eventual consensus with probability one.
-It differs from Hashgraph, in that it provides high speed in the absence and presence of faults.
-Thus, it avoids the structures of delegated proof of stake, which requires a trusted set of leaders, and does not have a round robin (where a set of instated miners sign each block)
+Similar to HashGraph, it has no leaders, no round robin, no proof of work and reaches eventual consensus with probability one.
+It differs from HashGraph, in that it provides high speed in the absence and presence of faults.
+Thus, it avoids the structures of delegated PoS (DPoS), which requires a trusted set of leaders, and does not have a round robin (where a permissioned set of miners sign each block)

-It is fully open, unlike Hashgraph, which is patented and closed sourced and the GPLv3 written in Rust will soon be available. [[1]]
+It is fully open, unlike HashGraph, which is patented and closed sourced.
+The referenece implementation of PARSEC, written in Rust, was realeased a few weeks after the whitepaper [[1]][[37]].

-"The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement on the nodes participating in each agreement protocol". [[5]]
+The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement on the nodes participating in each dicision.
+This has allowed for PARSEC to reuse the binary Byzantine agreement protocol (Signature-Free Asynchronous Byzantine Consensus) after adapting it to the gossip protocol. [[5]]

 Similar to Honeybadger BFT, this protocol is composed through the additions of interesting ideas presented in literature.

-Like Hashgraph and Avalanche, a gossip protocol is used to allow efficient communication between nodes. [[1]]
+Like HashGraph and Avalanche, a gossip protocol is used to allow efficient communication between nodes. [[1]]

 Finally, the need for a trusted leader or a trusted setup phase implied is removed by porting the key ideas to an asynchronous setting [[3]]